zephyrproject-rtos/zephyr/samples/subsys/video/capture/README.rst

 Description
 ***********

-This sample application uses the :ref:`Video API <video_api>` to retrieve video frames from the video capture device, writes a frame count message to the console, and then discards the video frame data.
+This sample application uses the :ref:`Video API <video_api>` to capture frames from a video capture device and then display them onto an LCD screen (if any).

 Requirements
 ************